carlosolarte/L-framework/docs/tutorial.md

 ```

 As in the case of weakening, no extra results are needed in this proof.
 The
-proof, with the corresponding latex file, is obtained with the following
+proof is obtained with the following commands:
-commands:

 ```
 $> maude -allow-files